incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

 running the above specification resulted in the error

 RED:
-  1) Todos with valid request attributes will create a Todo and return 201 returns status code 201 Failure/Error: post '/todos', params: {title: "Todo-1", description:'First todo' }, as: :json
+  1) Todos with valid request attributes will create a Todo and return 201 Failure/Error: post '/todos', params: {title: "Todo-1", description:'First todo' }, as: :json

      ActionController::RoutingError: